TVforME/EPG/README.md

 This is not a completed project and partically implemented for testing a EPG with the repeater project.

 More to be done here to be a working EPG system.
 Welcome for any assistance here.
-Once 12 hours of events are created, a EIT file is xml is generated and injectes into the DVB transport stream using TSduck eitinject plugin.
+Once 12 hours of events are created, a XML file is prased and is injected into the DVB transport stream using TSduck eitinject plugin.

 [https://github.com/tsduck/tsduck/tree/master/src/tsplugins](https://github.com/tsduck/tsduck/blob/master/src/tsplugins/tsplugin_eitinject.cpp)